nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### Implementation

 The open flashcard implementation requires the creation of an `OpenCommandParser` and an `OpenCommand`.
-The `OpenCommandParser` will take in a single argument for `Index`.
+The `OpenCommandParser#parse` will take in a single argument for `Index`.
 After parsing the argument, it will then proceed to create an `OpenCommand` class instance.
 If no `Index` is given then a `CommandException` will be thrown.

 The `OpenCommand` class will have to pass the `Question` to the GUI for it to display the`Question` of the `Flashcard` to the user.
 This will be done by passing the `Question` into a `Feedback` object which is an attribute of the `CommandResult` given to the GUI.